mk360/feh-battles/src/architecture.md

 ### Cons

 - A clear direction needs to be provided when assigning components.
 Since a lot of behaviors affect the unit in relation to their enemy (for example, guaranteed or prevented follow-up), it's really important to make sure component assignments stay consistent in their receiving entity.
   Components need to be assigned to their actors, not to their targets: if Unit 1 prevents Unit 2 from counterattacking, the "PreventCounterattack" component should go to Unit1.
 If Unit 2 prevents Unit 1 from making follow-ups, Unit 2 receives the "PreventFollowup" component.
 And so on.
 - ECS is more suited to real-time games who need to evaluate their state frame by frame.
-The nature of a turn-based game makes it so that any logic or behavior can be created in custom functions.
+The nature of a turn-based game makes it so that any logic or behavior can be created in custom functions, outside of the framework's ecosystem.
 - Given that this package contains the Game World that will directly interact with external integrations, extra care should be taken to design a proper interactive API.

 ## Game Data

 ### Characters

 Characters are parsed straight from a JSON file.
 The file contains identifying information, Weapon Type and Color, Movement Type, as well as Level 1 Stats and Growth Rates.

 ### Skills and Skill Hooks

 Skills are packed inside Skilldexes (open to name suggestions).
 A Skill has its mandatory identifying information, such as name, slot and description, with details varying depending on skill type (Weapons have a Might, Assists have a Range, etc.).

-In order to express their effects, these Skills rely on Event Hooks (henceforth referred to as Skill Hooks) that get called when the engine reaches a certain matching event.
+In order to express their effects, these Skills rely on Event Hooks (referred to as Skill Hooks) that get called when the engine reaches a certain matching event.
 For example, on Turn Start, all Skills with an `onTurnStart` hook get called.

-Combat Skill Hooks make a difference between whether you're the initiator or the defender at the start of combat: the example Death Blow above only applies when initiating, so it receives an `onCombatInitiate` hook.
+Combat Skill Hooks distinguish between whether you're the initiator or the defender at the start of combat: the example Death Blow above only applies when initiating, so it receives an `onCombatInitiate` hook.
 Same goes for defensive hooks, and so on.
 There are certain skills, such as Specials, that only trigger when a Combat Round is reached _and_ the unit is in a certain position: Specials such as Aether trigger when unit attacks during the Round, so they receive an `onCombatRoundAttack` hook.

 Hooks' naming follows a "least-to-most-precise" naming convention.
 Dissecting the `onCombatRoundAttack` gives us:

 - `on` a certain event,
 - which is a `Combat`,
 - during a Combat `Round`,